hzqtc/hzqtc.github.com/_posts/2012-5-24-play-mp3-with-libmpg123-and-libao.md

 ./playurl http://url.to/file.mp3
 {% endhighlight %}

 We use `libcurl` to open URL and `play_stream` is called to process the downloaded buffer.
-The major difference between local file version and URL version is we use different decoding interface. **Notice the `do...while` loop in `play_stream`, it can't be omitted because a piece of buffer may contains several frames.**
+The major difference between local file version and URL version is we use different decoding interface. **Notice the `do...while` loop in `play_stream`, it can't be omitted because a piece of downloaded buffer may contains several frames to be decoded.**